exceedingly dangerous to confuse the orthodox concept of the

 Hume said that all knowledge arises from experience.
-Kant replied that we should also accept that which is necessary for the possibility of experience, even though it is never experienced.
+Kant replied that we should also accept that which is necessary for the possibility of experience, even though it is never experienced: "But though all of our knowledge begins with experience, it does not follow that it all arises out of experience" (Critique of Pure Reason, §B1).
 This type of argument is called a "transcendental argument."
-Specifically, Kant argued that the autonomous human mind imposes order on experience
+Kant's specific argument is that the autonomous human mind imposes order on experience

 to make experience intelligible.
 Van Til

-intelligible experience fails.
-Beginning with the autonomous, sovereign, self-sufficient Creator, who is the source of both the unity and diversity of experience, is necessary for the possibility of experience.
+intelligible experience.
+Rather, starting with the autonomous, sovereign, self-sufficient Creator who is the source of both the unity and diversity of experience is necessary to account for the possibility of intelligible experience.
 But by "starting point" here, Van Til means the ultimate source of knowledge, that which must be presupposed to account for the possibility of knowledge.
-It (He) is the ultimate starting point of knowledge.
-But he says that this is not
+God is the ultimate starting point of knowledge.
+But he says that God is not

 necessarily the proximate starting point.